-There are no prerequisites for Year 12 General Visual Art.
-However, a passion for art (drawing, painting etc) and/or a successful completion of a previous Visual Arts course in Year 10 or Year 11 is recommended.
+There are no formal prerequisites for Year 12 General Visual Arts.
+However, students are expected to have a sound understanding of the subject, ideally developed through the successful completion of a Visual Arts course in Year 10 or 11.

 In the General Visual Arts course you will engage in traditional, modern and contemporary media and techniques within the broad areas of art forms and across various studio disciplines such as drawing, painting, printmaking, mixed media, and ceramics.
 This subject promotes innovative practice and creative thinking.
 It sees students working independently in a project-based manner with skills workshops designed to support and develop skills across multiple mediums.
 You are encouraged to express your imagination and develop personal imagery, skills and engage in the making and presentation of artworks.
 You will participate in art experiences aimed at developing a sense of observation.